dstackai/dstack/docs/docs/guides/dev-environments.md

 </div>

+The configuration allows you to customize hardware resources, set up the Python environment, expose ports, configure cache, and more.

 [//]: # (TODO [MAJOR]: It doesn't allow to conveniently load and save artifacts)

 ## Running and stopping a dev environment

-Once a configuration is defined, you can launch it using the `dstack run` command:
+Once a configuration is defined, you can run it using the `dstack run` command:

 <div class="termy">